AdobeDocs/audience-manager.fr-FR/help/using/features/audience-lab/audience-lab-manage-test-groups.md

 1. Navigate to the [!UICONTROL Audience Lab] main view.
 1. Search for your draft test groups and select the **[!UICONTROL Edit]** control in the test group card.
-1. Resume the [Create Segment Test Group](../../features/audience-lab/audience-lab-manage-test-groups.md#create-test-groups) wizard and select **[!UICONTROL Finalize Group]** when you&#39;re done.
+1. Resume the [Create Segment Test Group](../../features/audience-lab/audience-lab-manage-test-groups.md#create-test-groups) wizard and select **[!UICONTROL Finalize Group]** when you're done.

 ## Delete Segment Test Groups {#delete-test-groups}

 1. Navigate to the [!UICONTROL Audience Lab] main view.
 1. Recherchez le groupe de test que vous souhaitez supprimer.
-Vous pouvez effectuer l&#39;une des opérations suivantes :
+Vous pouvez effectuer l'une des opérations suivantes :

    * press the **[!UICONTROL Delete]** control in the test group card, or
    * press the test group title in the test group card to go to the [Test Group Information](../../features/audience-lab/audience-lab-information-view.md) view and press the **[!UICONTROL Delete]** control in the title bar.